dotnet/docs-aspire/docs/database/mongodb-integration.md

 The name of the parameter is `mongo-password`, but really it's just formatting the resource name with a `-password` suffix.
 For more information, see [Safe storage of app secrets in development in ASP.NET Core](/aspnet/core/security/app-secrets) and [Add MongoDB server resource with parameters](#add-mongodb-server-resource-with-parameters).

-The <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method configures a connection in the `ExampleProject` named `mongodb`.
+The <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method configures a connection in the `ExampleProject` named `mongodb` and the <xref:Aspire.Hosting.ResourceBuilderExtensions.WaitFor*> instructs the app host to not start the dependant service until the `mongodb` resource is ready.

 > [!TIP]
 > If you'd rather connect to an existing MongoDB server, call <xref:Aspire.Hosting.ParameterResourceBuilderExtensions.AddConnectionString*> instead.
 For more information, see [Reference existing resources](../fundamentals/app-host-overview.md#reference-existing-resources).